When Megan Went Away

 When Megan Went Away is a 1979 children's picture book written by Jane Severance and illustrated by Tea Schook.
 It is the first picture book to include any LGBT characters, and specifically the first to feature lesbian characters, a distinction sometimes erroneously bestowed upon Lesléa Newman's Heather Has Two Mommies (1989).
 The book, published by the independent press Lollipop Power, depicts a child named Shannon dealing with the separation of her mother and her mother's partner, Megan.

 As a lesbian working in a feminist bookstore in Denver in her early twenties, Severance sought to rectify the lack of picture book content for children with lesbian parents.
-When Megan Went Away was not widely distributed upon publication although the text of the story was republished by the magazine Ms. in 1986 under the pen name R. Minta Day.
+When Megan Went Away was not widely distributed upon publication, although the text of the story was republished by the magazine Ms. in 1986 under the pen name R. Minta Day.
 The work proved divisive among critics, some praising the story for being an anti-sexist example of lesbian life and others finding its depiction of same-sex separation poorly timed, arriving at a moment when lesbian motherhood was on the rise.
 Copies of When Megan Went Away were primarily accessible in archives and library special collections as of the 2010s.

 Background

 Jane Severance was born in Moscow, Idaho, in 1957.
 She recalled attempting to write stories when she was seven years old, having "always wanted to be a writer".
 Despite a familial fondness for reading, Severance felt that she did not receive much encouragement from her family to pursue writing as a profession.

 Severance came out as a lesbian and moved to Denver to study early childhood education in college; she finished school after a decade and was teaching preschool by the late 1970s.
 In Denver, she became involved with what she characterized as "a very small subset of the lesbian community ... the very young lesbian feminists".
 The community organized protests and marches and ran a production company, a newspaper, and the feminist bookstore Woman to Woman.
 She observed among her peers "some pretty wretched parenting", noting that the lack of older lesbian role models, compounded by a dearth of parenting education, widespread poverty, mental illness, and substance abuse all contributed to the difficulties that members of her community faced.
-None of the lesbian mothers Severance knew had planned children with their female partners, most of their children having instead come from their mothers' past relationships with men.
+None of the lesbian mothers Severance knew had planned children with their female partners, most of their children having instead come from the mothers' past relationships with men.
 Severance identified a need for picture book content about children with lesbian mothers like those in her community.
 She also noted a contemporary trend of children's books dealing with divorce and decided to "kill two birds with one stone" in writing When Megan Went Away, addressing lesbian motherhood and parental separation.